 Kids are often labeled picky eaters and put down for their undeveloped palettes, but I think we (adults) can learn a thing or two from them.
 It’s easy (and honestly sometimes fun) to get caught up in the swing of intricate dishes and complex flavor combinations; there is a thrill in all of that, but there’s also a special, unassuming quality to simplicity that ought not go overlooked.
 I’m no self-proclaimed philosopher, so I’ll try to spare the tangential thoughts, but I think what I’m trying to get at is that it’s the simpler, mama-used-to-make-that kind of dishes that hold a special place in people’s hearts.
 If you give most kids free reign to choose what they want for dinner or snack, they’ll likely say pizza or pasta or brownies or ice cream.
 Each food stands on it’s own, stripped of convoluted wording (which I know I tend towards) and ingredients.
 For some reason, those straightforward foods from our childhoods become cemented on our tongues and hearts and minds.
 White chocolate will always be awe-inducing for me and salted caramel will always remind me of happy summers spent on the Oregon coast.
 It’s easy to dismiss seemingly ‘easy’ dishes as boring and unexciting, but at the end of the day, it’s what we usually choose to come back to.

 There’s an unseen comfort submerged in the pumpkin soup you first tasted as a child.
 How pureed roasted pumpkin can be so powerful, I don’t know.
-Sometimes I enjoy asking questions I know I won’t be able to answer.
-I don’t really know why.
-Maybe there’s a thrill in uncertainty and the active pursuit of finding an answer.
-Or maybe calling attention to the mysteriousness that underlies a day to day activity such as eating adds more depth to my life; making soup can sometimes feel straightforward and mundane, but as soon as you incorporate emotion and memory inducing flavors into the mix, you have a bizarrely magical soup on your hands.
+Calling attention to the mysteriousness that underlies a day to day activity such as eating adds more depth to my life; making soup can sometimes feel straightforward and mundane, but as soon as you incorporate emotion and memory inducing flavors into the mix, you have a bizarrely magical soup on your hands.

 While I’m sure my eight year old self wouldn’t have specifically craved dark chocolate coated date caramel nut clusters, she definitely would have day dreamed about salted caramel ice cream and Hershey’s chocolate bars.
 And so, as a nod to my little kid self, I dressed up my childhood cravings in velvety chocolate and gooey date caramel.
 I tasted these clusters and wondered how can something taste so wonderful?
 Even though I put them together and anticipated how they’d taste, I couldn’t help but be struck by their spot-on sweet umaminess.
 You may not have revered salted caramel and chocolate as much as I did as a kid, but it’s never too late to imprint yourself with new, awe-inspiring flavors.
 We’re all still wide-eyed little kids, aren’t we?

-1 cup unsalted nuts of choice (I like a mix of hazelnuts, walnuts, and almonds)
+1 cup unsalted nuts of choice (I like a mix of hazelnuts, walnuts, and almonds, but pick whatever suits your fancy!)

 1 cup chopped dates*